JoseJuan98/ml-regression-project-california-housing/src/Report_Final_Project.md

 | latitude           | -0.144160                    |
 <p style="text-align: center">Table 1.
 Correlations with House Value</p>

-Looking at the correlations, it seems like the most correlated variable is the median income.
+Looking at the correlations, the most correlated variable with the house value is the median income, as shown in the plot below.
 ![](artifacts/plots/income_vs_house_value.png)
-<p style="text-align: center">Figure 4.
+<p style="text-align: center">Figure 5.
 Median Income vs Median House Value </p>

-This plot indicates an upward trend between the median income and the median house value, and the points are not too dispersed.
-In addition, we can see the house value threshold int he plot.
+The plot shows an upward trend between the median income and the median house value, indicating a positive correlation.
+The points are not too dispersed, suggesting a strong relationship.
+The house value threshold is also visible in the upper part of the plot.

 ### Data cleaning and Feature Engineering

-After checking the number of missing values in the dataset, it was discovered 207 missing values from the total number of bedrooms' variable.
-This was handled by imputing by the median value of this variable.
+The data cleaning phase involved handling missing values in the dataset.
+Specifically, there were 207 missing values in the 'total_bedrooms' variable.
+These missing values were imputed using the median value of this variable.

-Another aspect to take care of is as it was shown in the exploratory data analysis, some of the variables are very skewed.
-To handle this a method to smooth the distribution can be used, such as using the log function, the square root or more complex ones like the power law.
-As, in many ML techniques, the more complex the less interpretable, so for that reason I decided to use the log function.
+The feature engineering phase focused on addressing the skewness in some of the variables and creating new variables that could potentially improve the performance of the models.
+As observed in the exploratory data analysis, several variables were skewed.
+To address this, a log transformation was applied to these variables.
+The log transformation is a simple method for reducing skewness in data meanwhile not losing much interpretability.

-As this dataset is based in the median value of the variables per district, it can be interesting to explore the combination of some of the variables with the number of households, such as total rooms per household and population per household.
-The number of households per district is hold in the variable 'households'.

-Therefore, obtaining the new variables 'rooms_per_household', 'bedrooms_ratio', 'people_per_household'.
+In addition, new variables were created by combining existing ones.
+Given that the dataset is based on the median value of the variables per district, it was expected that the combination of some variables with the number of households could provide useful information.
+Therefore, new variables 'rooms_per_household', 'bedrooms_ratio', and 'people_per_household' were created by computing the ratio between those.

-By seeing the correlation with this new variables, it's possible to check if this combinations are useful.
+The correlations between these new variables and the house price are the following:

 | Variable            | Correlation with House Price |
 | ------------------- | ---------------------------- |